Roseland Theatre (Nova Scotia): Later history

 The Roseland Theatre later became part of the Odeon Cinemas chain.
 It was closed in the early 1990s as filmgoers switched to the multi-screen theatre at the Aberdeen mall.
 The marquee and namesake neon rose were removed, but the Roseland name has remained and the building exterior has otherwise changed little over several renovations.
 The theatre operated as the Roseland Cabaret nightclub.
 Complaints over assaults and vandalism by bar patrons led the mayor to call for a restriction of the cabaret's hours in 2015.
 The Roseland theatre marquee has been depicted prominently in several artworks associated with the Desmond case including a first-day cover by Canada Post and a replica set in a Heritage Minute by the Historica Canada Foundation.

 Despite the historical significance of the building, it received no heritage recognition until 2015 when Raymond Pentz, a new owner of the nightclub, made a plaque to display on the front of the theatre honouring Viola Desmond's stand against racism.
 However, in late October 2015, significant roof problems led the building's owner to close the nightclub and sell the building to MacGillivray Properties, a law firm and real estate development company.
 MacGillivray demolished the interior floors and restored the exterior of the theatre to convert it into office and retail space.
 The renovations uncovered vintage film projection equipment.
 Some original seats from the Roseland theatre were salvaged and have been preserved and used in displays by the Nova Scotia Museum, the Canadian Museum of History and the Bank of Canada Museum.
 In 2016, teachers and students of the New Glasgow Academy began to use the historic theatre as a destination for educational marches on Martin Luther King Day.
 Following class study of the history of the civil rights they marched to the Viola Desmond plaque on the theatre building.
 The Roseland's owners sponsored an art competition in 2018 for murals to depict the human rights history of the theatre.
-A custom motorsports company opened in the former theatre in 2021.
+A custom motorsports company, Bespoke Motor Company, opened in the former theatre in 2021.